[field_year]

 Hebrew, English

 The time is the First World War in Britain.
-Dr. Weizmann is facing a new secret patent that can change the order of things in the whole world.
-Through an interactive game of tasks and quizzes we will assist Dr. Weizmann in writing his next great patent.
+Dr. Weizmann is dealing with the creation of a new secret patent that can change the order of things in the whole world.
+Through an interactive game of tasks and quizzes, we will assist Dr. Weizmann in writing his next great patent.

 The game includes the use of smartphones.